manganna/BigDataAssignments/secgovanalyze/Fridemo.md

 </tbody>
 </table>

-`Inference: Netflix as a company is increasing it's revenue every year, and the highlight is that expenditure hasn't increased significantly.`

-`Bottomline: Netflix being purely an internet company, has the advantage of controlling the` `expenditure while growing to lot of users and thus generating more revenue.`
+`Inference: Netflix as a company is increasing it's revenue every year, and the highlight is that expenditure hasn't increased significantly.Netflix being purely an internet company, has the advantage of controlling the expenditure while growing to lot of users and thus generating more revenue.`

 Visualizing Cash Flow!
 ========================================================
+class: small-code

 This dataset highlights how the money is used in Netflix.